Dear Mr. Electrician: Where can I find single phase electric motor wiring diagrams?

 Skeleton Type Shaded Pole

-Split Phase Permanently Connected Capacitor Electric Motor This too has a squirrel-cage rotor with a main and starting winding.
+A Split Phase Permanently Connected Capacitor Electric Motor also has a squirrel-cage rotor with a main and starting winding.
 A capacitor is permanently connected in series with the auxiliary winding.
 Motors of this type start and run with a fixed value of capacitance in series with the starting winding.
 The motor obtains its starting torgue from a rotating magnetic field produced by the two stator windings physically displaced.
-The main winding is connected directly across the line, while the auxiliary or starting winding is connected to the line through the , giving an electrical phase displacement.
-This motor is good for direct connected drives requiring low starting torque such as fans, blowers, some pumps, etc. capacitor
+The main winding is connected directly across the line, while the auxiliary or starting winding is connected to the line through the capacitor, giving an electrical phase displacement.
+This motor is good for direct connected drives requiring low starting torque such as fans, blowers, some pumps, etc.

-Split Phase Capacitor Start Electric Motor May be defined as a form of split-phase motor having a capacitor connected in series with the auxiliary winding.
+A Split Phase Capacitor Start Electric Motor may be defined as a form of split-phase motor having a capacitor connected in series with the auxiliary winding.
 The auxiliary circuit is opened by the centrifugal switch when the motor reaches 70 to 80 percent of synchronous speed.
 Also known as a capacitor-start, induction-run motor.
 The rotor is a squirrel cage.
 The main winding is connected directly across the line, while the auxiliary or starting winding is connected through a capacitor which may be connected into the circuit through a transformer with suitably designed winding’s and capacitor of such values that the two windings will be approximately 90 degrees apart.
-Motors of this type are suited for air conditioning and refrigeration applications, , etc. belt driven fans
+Motors of this type are suited for air conditioning and refrigeration applications, belt driven fans, etc.

-Split Phase Capacitor Run Induction Electric Motor (Reversible) When the reversing switch is in the “B” position, the auxiliary winding becomes the main winding and the main winding becomes the auxiliary.
-In the “A” position the winding’s function as shown in the diagram.
+A Split Phase Capacitor Run Induction Electric Motor (Reversible).
+When the reversing switch is in the “B” position, the auxiliary winding becomes the main winding and the main winding becomes the auxiliary.
+In the “A” position the windings function as shown in the diagram.
 In split phase motors, changing the winding causes the motor to work in reverse.
-Both winding’s must be identical as to size of wire and number of turns.
+Both windings must be identical as to size of wire and number of turns.
 Use this when you need a reversible high-torque, intermittently rated capacitor type motor.